SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 ## 2.7 Conclusion

 In conclusion, the high-voltage PCB have successfully proven that it can provide reliable radiation level readings even under extreme temperature environments and remains undamaged under intense vibrations.
-Furthermore, the additional materials like cable-tie and thermal pad posed no outgassing issues that may interfere with the other components and payloads.
+Furthermore, the additional materials like cable tie and thermal pad posed no outgassing issues that may interfere with the other components and payloads.

 ## 2.8 Future work